ryanmcafee/flavorize/docs/providers/DigitalOcean.md

 Take a break, this should take between 5-10 minutes.

+After that is completed...

+You will need to manually set the environment variable for the kubeconfig variable in order for kubectl to work.

+If you are using devops-cli you can do that by running the following command in the container cli:

+export KUBECONFIG=credentials/digitalocean/.kube/config

+You will also want to run a similiar command on your host operating system to ensure Vscode Kubernetes extensions knows to use the kubeconfig in the credentials folder.

 If it was successful, you should be able to run:

     kubectl get pods --all-namespaces

+Note: There are sometimes transient provisioning issues and you may need to run provision.sh twice for it to complete successfully.

+Note: In order to communicate with the Kubernetes cluster from editors/tools like vscode, you will want to set the KUBECONFIG environment variable to the location of this file on the host system.

+Note: If the provisioning does not work and you have gone through the above steps, check that you only have one k8s module uncommented in main.tf that matches Digital Ocean.

+If you continue to experience issues please open an issue with details of the issue and we'll help you get it resolved.

+# Destroying/ Tearing Down Cluster

+Run the following command:

+    terraform destroy -auto-approve